Sunday, December 22, 2024

 It is important to note that not all bacteria are harmful.
 In fact, some bacteria are beneficial and necessary for our bodies to function properly.
 However, harmful bacteria such as Salmonella, E. coli, and Listeria can cause serious illness and even death.
 It is crucial to handle and store food properly to prevent the growth and spread of harmful bacteria.
 This includes washing hands and surfaces, keeping raw meats separate from other foods, and storing food at the appropriate temperature.

-See also Beef Stew Best Potatoes
+See also What To Make With Beef Stew Cubes

 Signs to Look for If Your Beef Stew Has Gone Bad